 Babylon 5, Battlestar Galactica, Star Wars, Star Trek, and more have given us some of the best interstellar conflicts on the screen, so check out the list below if you want to see these epic battles in outer space firsthand!

-Battle of Endor - Star Wars Episode VI: Return of the Jedi
+2 people just voted on Battle of Endor - Star Wars Episode VI: Return of the Jedi

 Still the fleet-on-fleet battle to beat, the Battle of Endor has aged exceptionally well.
 With tons of capital ships on both sides and a Death Star looming over the whole thing, the stakes are at their highest.
 The end run with Lando and Wedge is thrilling and gives a great cap to the end when they're trying to escape a collapsing Death Star.